ReScience-Archives/Caze-Stimberg-Girard-2018/REBUTTAL.md

 > function to achieve the nonlinearity function, then explain that ve is used as
 > a placeholder variable equivalent to x from the equation.

-We rewrote given reviewers recommendations. (see L311)
+We rewrote the text according to the reviewer's recommendations (see L311 in the .tex file)

 > The C panel from the original study has not been
 > replicated and further the differences could be described in more detail.
 I